jax-ml/jax/docs/501/fault-tolerance.rst

 tolerant.
 It is a tool for implementing fault tolerance yourself, in the way that is best for your application.

-The exact details of how you implement fault-tolerance will vary greatly based on the nature of your application.
+The exact details of how you implement fault tolerance will vary greatly based on the nature of your application.
 In this section, we present some examples of how to use ``live_devices``.
 The examples are meant to be illustrative but not prescriptive.
 There are many other ways to implement fault tolerance.

-Example 1: Fault Tolerant Data Parallel Training
+Example 1: Fault-tolerant data-parallel training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example, we train a trivial single-parameter linear model (:math:`y =